-Account holders that receive a salary from U.S. Missions are eligible to be reimbursed from their missions account for medical expenses such as maternity, co-pays, deductibles (to reduce the insurance premium), or operations but not to include over-the-counter medications.
-Copies of receipts must be sent to U.S. Missions Accounting personnel for disbursement.
-Funds are disbursed in addition to the personal allowance and are made taxable at year end.
-(See also Maternity/Paternity Leave and Medical Leave.)
+Account holders that receive a salary from U.S. Missions are eligible to be reimbursed from their missions account for medical expenses such as maternity, co-pays, deductibles (to reduce the insurance premium), operations, alternative medicines and wellness consultations, but not to include over-the-counter medications such as aspirin, band-aids, etc. Copies of receipts must be sent to U.S. Missions Accounting personnel for disbursement.
+Funds are disbursed in addition to the personal allowance and are made taxable at year-end.
+(See also Medical Leave.)